Exact SL(2,Z)-Structure of Lattice Maxwell Theory with $\theta$-term in Modified Villain Formulation: Introduction

 $\mathcal{S}$ and $\mathcal{T}$-dualities are generators of $\mathrm{SL}(2,\mathbb{Z})$-duality.
 The duality has been discovered in various theories, including not only Abelian gauge theories \cite{Witten:1995gf,Lozano:1995aq, Metlitski:2015yqa} but also non-Abelian Yang-Mills theories such as Seiberg-Witten theory \cite{Seiberg:1994rs,Seiberg:1994aj} and $\mathcal{N}=4$ super Yang-Mills theory \cite{Montonen:1977sn, Aharony:2013hda}.
 The existence of $\mathrm{SL}(2,\mathbb{Z})$-duality provides a powerful framework for classifying the topological structures and phases of the theory, and understanding the non-perturbative effects.

-In recent years, attempts have been made to implement the $\mathrm{SL}(2,\mathbb{Z})$ in lattice spaces \cite{Cardy:1981fd, Cardy:1981qy,Honda:2020txe, Hayashi:2022fkw}, and the modified Villain formulation \cite{ Katayama:2025pmz, Anosova:2022cjm, Anosova:2022yqx, Fazza:2022fss, Gorantla:2021svj, Yoneda:2022qpj} is expected to exhibit the duality.
-In the Villain formulation \cite{Villain:1974ir}, non-compact $1$-form gauge field $A^e$ is placed on each links, and $\mathbb{Z}$-valued $2$-form gauge field $n$ lives on plaquettes.
-The $2$-form field is related to the degrees of freedom of monopole, and makes the $1$-form compact via electric $\mathbb{Z}$ $1$-form symmetry.
+In recent years, attempts have been made to implement the $\mathrm{SL}(2,\mathbb{Z})$ in lattice theories \cite{Cardy:1981fd, Cardy:1981qy,Honda:2020txe, Hayashi:2022fkw}, and the modified Villain formulation \cite{ Katayama:2025pmz, Anosova:2022cjm, Anosova:2022yqx, Fazza:2022fss, Gorantla:2021svj, Yoneda:2022qpj} is expected to exhibit the duality.
+In the Villain formulation \cite{Villain:1974ir}, a non-compact $1$-form gauge field $A^e$ is placed on links, and $\mathbb{Z}$-valued $2$-form gauge field $n$ on plaquettes.
+The $2$-form field is related to the degrees of freedoms of monopole, and makes the $1$-form field compact via electric $\mathbb{Z}$ $1$-form symmetry.
 In the modified Villain formulation, the dynamics of the monopole is eliminated from the theory by imposing $dn=0$.
-Then, the integer valued topological charge $Q_0$ is admitted in a natural way \cite{Sulejmanpasic:2019ytl},
+Then, a integer valued topological charge $Q_0$ is admitted in a natural way \cite{Sulejmanpasic:2019ytl},